-Message from Our Diversity & Inclusion Champion
+Message from Our Diversity, Equity & Inclusion Champion

-Inclusion can’t just consist of a few programs; it must be a fundamental part of the organizational framework.
-It is important that everyone ask themselves, “Have I created conditions where every person can contribute in their unique, meaningful way and feel safe and secure doing so?”
-And if there are instances where that’s not the case, one must have the courage to admit it and work to change.
+Inclusion is active.
+Diversity and inclusion must be consciously interwoven into the cultural fabric so that all people feel like they belong in the workplace and that they can succeed there.
+We recognize inclusion can’t just consist of a few programs; it must be a fundamental part of the organizational framework.
+It is important to our group that all of us ask the question, “Have I created conditions where every person can contribute in their unique, meaningful way and feel safe and secure doing so?”
+If there are instances where that’s not the case, we must have the courage to admit it and work to change.

 Racial representation among Department of Surgery faculty, staff, residents, fellows, APPs, and students.